-- 1. Responsible business practices in accordance with the United Nations Global Compact Principles for Business. - 2.
-Minimum environmental and/or social standards achieved through the exclusion of business activities that the Investment Manager has deemed to be harmful to the environment and society respectively. - 3.
-Managed greenhouse gas emissions intensity as measured by the Fund's Weighted Average Carbon Intensity ('WACI') and an aim for this to be lower than the composite index comprised of an allocation of 70% ICE BofA Global Corporate Index and 30% BofA Global High Yield Index (hedged to USD) (the 'Index'). - 4.
-Sustainability-related characteristics achieved through the inclusion of investments deemed compatible with a sustainable economy following a qualitative evaluation.
+- 1. Responsible business practices in accordance with the United Nations Global Compact Principles for Business. - Minimum environmental and/or social standards achieved the through exclusion of business activities that the Investment Manager has deemed to be harmful to the environment and society respectively. - 3.
+Active consideration of environmental and/or social issues through proxy voting applied in line with the Investment Manager's Stewardship Principles and Guidelines website link detailed below. - 4.
+Managed greenhouse gas emissions intensity as measured by the Fund's Weighted Average Carbon Intensity ('WACI') and an aim for this to be lower than MSCI ACWI Index (the 'Index').